-Over drinks recently, a few colleagues and I kept circling the same idea: with AI tools, more people can build rough internal tools, automations, and prototypes without waiting for a dedicated engineer.
-Software engineering experience still helps a lot, but it no longer fully determines who gets to test an idea.
+Over drinks recently, a few colleagues and I kept circling a practical internal-tools problem: small workflow ideas often wait behind engineering capacity.
+With AI tools, more people can now sketch rough internal tools, automations, and prototypes before asking for dedicated engineering time.
+Software engineering experience still helps a lot, but it is no longer the only path to a first pass.

 What feels different is the cost of the first pass.
 A small workflow tool or prototype can now be sketched, tried, and discarded much earlier.
 That lowers the cost of experimentation in a very practical way.
 More people can get to a usable first version while the idea is still cheap to change.